 As stated in the Resilience Budget announced on 26 March 2020, the Singapore Government will co-fund the wages of local employees for nine months.
 In the Fortitude Budget announced on 26 May 2020, the Singapore Government will co-fund the wages of local employees for ten months (instead of nine months).
+In the Ministerial Statement announced on 17 August 2020, the Singapore Government will co-fund the wages of local employees for 17 months (instead of ten months).

 The FAQ issued by IRAS clarified that the JSS is meant to provide wage support to employers to help them retain their local employees (Singapore Citizens and Permanent Residents) during the period of economic uncertainty.
 While the payouts are calculated with reference to wages paid in certain months, they are meant to support businesses during the period in which the payouts are received.

-In ISCA's view, the 'related costs' for which the JSS grant is intended to compensate is the salary costs incurred by the entity during the ten months period of economic uncertainty till January 2021.
+In ISCA's view, the 'related costs' for which the JSS grant is intended to compensate is the salary costs incurred by the entity during the 17 months period of economic uncertainty till August 2021.
 Judgment is involved in determining the appropriate period.
-For most companies, the ten months period of economic uncertainty is likely to commence in April 2020.
+For most companies, the 17 months period of economic uncertainty is likely to commence in April 2020.
 However, for some companies in the more affected sectors, the period of economic uncertainty may commence earlier.